Apply to a foreign university with confidence

 Ada Lovelace is an English mathematician, writer, and the world's first computer programmer.
 The daughter of the famous poet Byron was born in 1815 in London.
 Lovelace created a description of a computing machine and wrote the world's first program.
 The "mother of all programmers" coined terms like "loop" and "work cell".
 She was many years ahead of her time and had a huge impact on the history of computers.

 Evelyn Boyd Granville was the second African American to earn a PhD in mathematics from the American University.
-She later also received her PhD from Yale University in 1949.
 Granville began her career as a teaching position at Fisk University, and then joined the American Space Technology Laboratories, where she assisted in US space missions, studying rocket trajectories and orbit calculations.
 While working at IBM she developed software that analyzed satellite orbits for NASA programs.
 In 1967 she returned to teaching and kept pushing the interest of women studying technology for the rest of her career.